 - Presently you can find Cook’s located in over 25 cities in Alabama, Tennessee, Mississippi, and Georgia.

 - Began as a display for the Decatur Office Open House in 1968

 - From 1969 to 1980 was located in the back of the Cook’s Warehouse and open by appointment only

-- Available to the public 7 days a week free of charge
+- Was available to the public 7 days a week free of charge

-- Includes over 100 displays, including exhibits of insects, minerals, shells, animals, reptiles, birds and wildlife
+- Included over 100 displays, including exhibits of insects, minerals, shells, animals, reptiles, birds and wildlife

-- Exhibits are changed yearly to accommodate frequent visitors
+- Exhibits were changed yearly to accommodate frequent visitors

-- According to a geologist from Chattanooga who toured the museum, it is “probably one of the top ten Natural Science Museums in the country.”
+- According to a geologist from Chattanooga who toured the museum, it was “probably one of the top ten Natural Science Museums in the country.”

 - John R. Cook Sr. said, “God has given us this museum to show off His creation.”

-- The new Cook Museum of Natural Science will open in 2017
+- The new Cook Museum of Natural Science has an anticipated open date of late 2018

 Lookie, Lookie, Lookie, Here comes Cookie!